fathym-it/docs/docs/introduction/overview.md

 Different than many low code and application technology, the Fatyhm Framework allows you to rely on your existing technology skills to deliver micro-applications to your users.
 Everything you e...

+## Low Code Units

+Some good copy on what a low code unit is, how they work together to create cohesive end user experiences, and the shift in design practice